metalboyrick/movbrowse/README.md

 ## Demo

-This project is live on demo link.
+This project is live on https://movbrowse.vercel.app/.

 ## Other notes